 Richard’s early run-ins with the law have little to do with his actual criminal endeavors—his fights, his drinking—and much more to do with the racial composition of the local police force (mostly white).
 Here, Richard is spotted on the street and immediately identified as a runaway.

-Richard believes he is hungry enough to be able to ask for money from his father, but he realizes that doing so would be more painful than the pangs of hunger he is experiencing on a daily basis.
-Richard’s ability o suffer through physical discomfort in the name of principle will continue throughout the text—one might say that he is hungrier for respect and independence than he is for food.
-Even when Richard winds up in Memphis, he refuses to accept charity from a kind, white northerner, since he believes that a man ought to “provide for himself” and “pay his own way.”
+Richard believes he is desperate enough to be able to ask for money from his father, but he realizes that doing so would be more painful than the hunger he is experiencing on a daily basis.
+Richard’s ability to suffer through physical discomfort in the name of principle will continue throughout the text—he is hungrier for respect and independence than he is for food.

-An emotionally devastating passage, one to which Richard does not return in the memoir.
-But the specter of Richard’s father haunts the story, and Richard does everything he can to leave the South, and to establish himself in the North, so that he can avoid his father’s fate.
+This is an emotionally devastating passage, and Richard does not return to subject again in the memoir.
+The specter of Richard’s father haunts the story, however, and Richard does everything he can to leave the South and establish himself in the North so that he can avoid his father’s fate.
 Richard also places a great deal of emphasis on his education—particularly on literacy—since he believes that a good deal of his father’s suffering, and the suffering of many African Americans, stems from a lack education.